Health Insurance Information

 Frequently Asked Questions - 2016-2017 Programs

 What health coverage do I have during my overseas program?

-Undergraduate students traveling abroad on overseas programs sponsored by Lewis & Clark are automatically enrolled in a supplemental travel insurance policy underwritten by Nationwide Mutual Insurance Company (or in a comparable policy offered through their program provider - if applicable).
-This coverage is not applicable to students on domestic off-campus programs.
-The iNext policy contains some limited health benefits, and is designed to be supplemental to other health insurance.
-This supplemental travel insurance policy includes benefits for emergency sickness and emergency accident medical expenses, up to $500,000, and also includes a variety of other coverages.
+Undergraduate students traveling abroad on overseas programs sponsored by Lewis & Clark are automatically enrolled in a supplemental travel insurance policy offered by iNext and underwritten by Nationwide Mutual Insurance Company.
+This travel insurance policy is not provided to students on domestic off-campus programs.
+The iNext policy contains some limited health benefits, and is designed to be supplemental to other comprehensive health insurance.
+It includes benefits for emergency sickness and emergency accident medical expenses, up to $500,000, and also includes a variety of other coverages.
 We encourage all students (and their families) to be familiar with the specific benefits of the supplemental travel insurance policy prior to departure.

 As a student, I have been automatically enrolled in the College’s Student Health Insurance program while I have studied in Portland.
 Will I be automatically enrolled in that program for the semester I study abroad?

 No. For the semester students are studying abroad, they are NOT automatically enrolled in the PacificSource Student Health plan.
 But students can choose to continue to be enrolled in the PacificSource Student Health Insurance policy by making a request to Student & Departmental Account Services (firstname.lastname@example.org) and paying the semester premium.
 That premium is NOT included in your fees for you overseas program.
 However, the iNext supplemental travel insurance policy (or comparable coverage) is included in your overseas program fees.